cartant/rxjs-marbles/README.md

 function marbles<T>(test: (context: Context, t: T) => any): (t: T) => any;
 ```

 `marbles` is passed the test function, which it wraps, passing the wrapper to the test framework.
-When the test function is called, it is passed the `Context` - which contains methods that correspond to the [basic methods](https://github.com/ReactiveX/rxjs/blob/master/doc/writing-marble-tests.md#basic-methods) described in the RxJS documentation:
+When the test function is called, it is passed the `Context` - which contains methods that correspond to the `TestScheduler` [helper methods](https://github.com/ReactiveX/rxjs/blob/master/doc/marble-testing.md#api):

 ```ts
 interface Context {